download

 "I am not superstitious, but this is the second time this system has worked".

 With garlic on board, the French driver also reached the podium in Germany.
 The duel between Jarno Trulli and Michael Schumacher was one of the most exciting moments of the Hockenheim Grand Prix.
 And also one of the most talked about.
-The affair was archived by the race commissioners, but some controversy carried it with it.
+The case was archived by the race commissioners, but some controversy carried it with it.
 Who was at fault?
 Trulli has no doubt:

 Flavio Briatore reiterates the point: